grandeljay/wordpress-mailjet-integration/README.md

 ```

 ### Coding standard
-We are using the WordPress-Core and WordPress-Extra coding standard.
+We are using the WordPress coding standard.

 ### Contributors
 For a full list of all contributers please see [Contributors](https://github.com/grandeljay/grandeljay-mailjet-for-wordpress/graphs/contributors).